 - Patient-centered care.

 Total patient care and patient-centered care.
 A, B, and C are not described in this scenario.

 Which of the following care delivery models always require delegation by the RN?
 Select all that apply.

 - Primary nursing.

-The correct answers are B and C, 12-bed hospital and functional nursing.
+12-bed hospital and functional nursing.
 A and D may exist with or without delegation.